Sparkles-Qemu/qemu_systemc_with_cnn_processor/README.md

-## What I have done so far
+## UIO Driver performed pre-reqs
-- I created a seperate .dtsi file
+- Created a seperate .dtsi file
     - this file contains the debugdev information
 - This file in included on system-user.dtsi
-- I can visually confirm that the debugdevice has been added to the compiled device tree that QEMU  uses.
+- Visually confirm that the debugdevice has been added to the compiled device tree that QEMU  uses.
     - decompiled commmand: dtc -I dtb -O dts -o decompiled.dts system.dtb

-- I added bootargs through petalinux-config
+- Added bootargs through petalinux-config
     - uio_pdrv_genirq.of_id=debuginc,generic-uio,ui_pdrv
 - Debugdev still not visible from QEMU side
 - Debugdev is not visible and recieving irqs from the PL side